hugesuccessllc/gcve/README.md

 AHA!'s GCVEness is expressed across several domains at the moment:

-- [takeonme.org](https://takeonme.org) : Where most of AHA! stuff happens.
+- [takeonme.org](https://takeonme.org) : AHA!'s primary domain, where most of AHA! stuff happens.
+Eventually, everything will move here.
 - [hugesuccess.org](https://hugesuccess.org) : Tod's internet-exposed sandbox for web shenanigans.
-- `aha-gcve.todb.workers.dev` : A free way to fake up an API for GCVE.
+- `aha-gcve.todb.workers.dev` : A CloudFlare worker instance, free-teir, for fronting API calls.
 Capped at 10,000 requests or some such.
-- [gcve.eu](https://gcve.eu) : Where most GCVE things happen.
+- [gcve.eu](https://gcve.eu) : More info about GCVE, and notably, where the canonical index of all GCVE providers are listed, at [gcve.json](https://gcve.eu/dist/gcve.json).